-As a first step, all texts are pre-processed and normalised to compensate for specific characteristics of social snippets and to generalise the algorithm better.
+First, all texts are pre-processed and normalised to compensate for specific characteristics of social snippets and to generalise the algorithm better.
 This includes removing corrupted Unicode symbols, email addresses, phone numbers and URLs as well as transliterating all characters and flattening contractions.

 As the last step in data preparation, the data is restructured to simplify the further process.
 The restructuring takes place in two steps: grouping the mentions by days and reducing the hierarchy of these groupings.
 These mentions are not the mentions of the peak itself, but those of background data which are used to draw more peak-specific conclusions by comparing their statistics with those of the peak.
 For this purpose, the mentions grouped by days can be merged into so-called pseudo-documents.

 To consider threads on Twitter, this information must be provided for each tweet.
 To create the thread tree, the superordinate tweets are requested from the Twitter API.
 Superordinate tweets are commented ones as well as with a comment retweeted ones.
 This step is performed iteratively until no superordinate tweet is available.
 With the help of the grouping of tweets in threads, pseudo-documents can now be created again.
 Both the pseudo-documents and the thread volumes, the number of tweets per thread, allow to define co-occurrences in threads later and to calculate corresponding weights.

 Extraction of Keyword Candidates

 In addition to the extraction of usernames and hashtags, the following POS tag patterns are the basis for keyword extraction.
 Nouns and proper names are used synonymously since the model tags proper names mostly on a case-sensitive basis — which is often not taken into account in social media.